Scrabble (game show): Scrabble Showdown

 In September 2011, a game show based on the board game Scrabble titled Scrabble Showdown appeared on the cable network The Hub.
 Hosted by Justin Willman, the show featured two families, each consisting of a parent and a child, competing against each other in mini games to solve word puzzles for a chance at a grand prize of a trip anywhere in the world.
 The program, which had no ties to the Woolery version, lasted 30 episodes before ending in April 2012.

 2024 revival

 In February 2024, it was announced that Scrabble would be revived and would move to The CW, with Raven-Symoné as host.
 The revival was promoted as a "straight" adaptation of the board game that would depart from the Woolery version.
-The revival premiered on October 3, 2024.
-On May 19, 2025, the revival was renewed for a second season of 30 episodes, alongside its sister series, Trivial Pursuit with LeVar Burton, but with Craig Ferguson replacing Raven as the host, although she will stay in her executive producer role.
+The revival's first season, which consisted of twenty-six half-hour episodes presented as thirteen hour-long broadcasts, premiered on October 3, 2024.
+On May 19, 2025, the revival was renewed for a second season of 30 episodes, alongside its sister series, Trivial Pursuit, with Craig Ferguson as host, replacing Raven, who stays as an executive producer.
+On August 3, 2026, the revival was renewed for a third season to air in 2027.